MusicGivesMeLife/BiblePass/README.md

 * ./Lists/Years.txt - Books of the Bible + years (1800-2200 and 00-99) w/ and wo/ separating characters
 * ./Lists/SpecialMaster.txt - Master list of all books of the Bible with special characters
 * ./Lists/NumbersOnly.txt - Compilation of chapter and verse numbers without books
-* ./Master.txt - All of the above
+* ./BiblePass.txt - All of the above
+* ./BiblePass_part`#`.txt - BiblePass.txt split into files about ~3mil lines each